Macros | |

 Define to determine if code is being built for Intel Itanium compatible processors.

-If this define exists, then you are creating code that runs on the Intel Itanium compatible processors.
+If this define exists, then the code runs on the Intel Itanium compatible processors.
 The Microsoft Win64 and Linux which are running on Itanium compatible processors will have this define present.

 #define BURGER_KVX |